Gaussian Process Landmarking for Three-Dimensional Geometric Morphometrics: Gaussian Process Landmarking for Automated Geometric Morphometrics

 where, following the notations of \cite{LYPJB2014}, $\left\|\cdot\right\|^0$ denotes the mixed $\left(2,0\right)$-norm

-The initial candidate matches in our experiments are generated by comparing the \emph{Wave Kernel Signature} (WKS) \cite{ASC2011} of the Gaussian process landmarks --- the $T$ Gaussian process landmarks on $S_2$ with most similar WKS's (measured in Euclidean distances) with that of each $\zeta_{\ell}^{\left( 1 \right)}\in S_1$ are selected as $\left\{\zeta^{(2)}_{\ell\to t}\mid 1\leq t\in T\right\}$.
+In practice, we follow \cite{LYPJB2014} and approximate the mixed $\left(2,0\right)$-norm with a mixed $\left(2,p\right)$-norm with $p$ decreasing during the optimization.
+The initial candidate matches in our experiments are generated by comparing the \emph{Wave Kernel Signature} (WKS) \cite{ASC2011} of the Gaussian process landmarks --- the $T$ Gaussian process landmarks on $S_2$ with most similar WKS's (measured in Euclidean distances) with that of each $\zeta_{\ell}^{\left( 1 \right)}\in S_1$ are selected as $\left\{\zeta^{(2)}_{\ell\to t}\mid 1\leq t\leq T\right\}$.
 Ideally, ``incorrect'' initial matches, which potentially lead to large conformal distortions, will be filtered out by minimizing \cref{eq:bd_filter_l0} under the bounded conformal distortion constraint.
 Our implementation uses $T=2$; see \cref{fig:mathcing_outline}(b) for an illustrative example. \end{enumerate}

 The pairwise registration algorithm outputs a subset of $1\leq L\leq \min\left\{L_1,L_2\right\}$ one-to-one correspondences $\tilde{\xi}^{(1)}_{\ell} \leftrightarrow \tilde{\xi}^{(2)}_{\ell}$, $\ell=1,\ldots,L$, from the initial $L_1 T$ candidate Gaussian process landmark matches; the number of matched landmarks, $L$, is automatically determined by the final bounded distortion map and could be vary between different pairs of surfaces.
 See \cref{fig:mathcing_outline}(c)(d) for an illustrative example.
 A final step in this algorithm pipeline ``interpolates'' the $L$ pairs of matched Gaussian process landmarks to obtain a diffeomorphism between the surfaces $S_1$ and $S_2$; see \cref{fig:mathcing_outline}(d) for an illustrative example.
 For this purpose, we use the technique developed in \cite{smith2015,kovalsky2016} which computes a map $\tilde{\Psi}:\Omega_1 \rightarrow \Omega_2$ that minimizes the isometric distortion energy \cref{eq:sym_dirichlet_energy} subject to the $L$ linear equality constraints $\tilde{\Psi}\left(\tilde{\zeta}^{(1)}_{\ell}\right) = \tilde{\zeta}^{(2)}_{\ell}$ ($1\leq \ell \leq L$) representing the ``sparse'' correspondences between Gaussian process landmarks.
 The composition $f_{12}={\Phi_2}^{-1}\circ\tilde{\Psi}\circ\Phi_1$ finally produces the desired map $f:S_1\to S_2$ that approximately minimizes the mismatch count~\cref{eq:bd_filter_l0}.
 This last interpolation step is indispensable for the purpose of interpretability (producing full-surface registrations for visual comparisons) as well as evaluation (inducing shape Procrustes distances for ordination, see \Cref{sec:comp-bio-interp}). \cref{fig:mathcing_outline} outlines the complete workflow of landmark matching and surface registration for a pair of molars surfaces from \cite{PNAS2011}; a few examples are shown in \cref{fig:maps_examples}.